checkedc/checkedc-clang/clang/docs/checkedc/Setup-and-Build.md

 ## Setting up your machine

 See the clang [Getting started guide](http://clang.llvm.org/get_started.html) for information on how to set up your machine.
+For Windows machines, follow the steps below instead.

 For Linux, install CMake 3.8 or later.
 For Windows, CMake is bundled as part of your Visual Studio install.

+If you want to run tests, you will need a Python version between 3.7 and 3.11 installed.
+Python 3.12 contains changes that break our old version of the `lit` testing tool.

-### Developing on Windows
+### Setting up a Windows machine

 We recommend that you use a 64-bit version of Windows.
 We have found that the 32-bit hosted Visual Studio linker tends to run out of memory when linking clang